Exhibition Graphics

 Process

-During the project’s development, a visit to the exhibition took place to observe the dolls and general layout, which helped shape the initial sketches.
-I also researched Martha Chase’s background to align the tone, which initially leaned toward a heritage feel but shifted to a more buoyant and customary style.
-I then established the visual tone through colors, typefaces, and decorative elements, creating several drafts to finalize how these components would come together.
+During the project’s development, I visited the exhibition to observe the dolls and layout, which influenced the initial sketches.
+I also researched Martha Chase’s background to align the tone, which initially leaned toward a heritage feel but later shifted to a more buoyant, contemporary style.
+I then established the visual tone through colors, typefaces, and decorative elements.

 Sketches

-Sketch of a polished version of the map layout, with no object placements.
+Sketch of a refined map layout, excluding object positions.

-Rough sketches of the logo seen on the brochure's exterior right panel.
-The concepts for antique hats expanded from sunbonnets to straw hats.
+Rough sketches of the logo for the brochure’s exterior right panel, inspired by the displayed dolls and their distinctive headgear, with concepts evolving from sunbonnets to various straw hats.

 Color